Please click here to go to the meditation page if you want to learn to meditate, or deepen your practice

-Thursday evenings from 24th March onwards in the Huntingdon Suite.
-Please arrive any time from 7.00pm onwards for a prompt 7.20pm start.
+Thursday evenings.
+Please arrive any time from 7.00pm onwards for a very prompt 7.30pm start.
 Not a problem if you are late or have to leave early, just sit down or get up quietly.
 We normally finish about 9.45pm.

 1) Mindfulness of Breathing (this is a basic mindfulness meditation.
 As your thoughts gradually quieten down, you enter a deeper, richer, space).